tkf/emacs-request/README.rst

 As request.el is implemented in extensible manner, it is possible to implement other backend such as wget.
 Also, if future version of Emacs support linking with libcurl, it is possible to implement a backend using it.
-Libraries using request.el automatically get can use these backend without modifying their code.
+Libraries using request.el automatically can use these backend without modifying their code.